tj-actions/changed-files/README.md

          if: steps.changed-files-specific.outputs.any_changed == 'true'
          run: |
            echo "One or more files listed above has changed."
-      - name: Add custom source sha
+      - name: Use a different commit SHA as the base
         id: changed-files-comma
         uses: tj-actions/changed-files@v8.4
         with: